Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 the aforesaid financial statements give the information required by the Companies Act, 2013

-principles generally accepted in India including Indian Accounting Standards (‘Ind AS’) specified
+accounting principles generally accepted in India including Indian Accounting Standards (‘Ind

-cash flows and the changes in equity for the year ended on that date.
+comprehensive income), its cash flows and the changes in equity for the year ended on that

 Basis for Opinion